BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/updating-epilogue-outfits.md

 I've now set up new DBs that will give the City of Brass and Pointed-Toe Shoes outfits to Grand Duke Wyll when the epilogue starts.

-When making your own script, you'll want to substitute the names and UUIDs, of the character, flag, and items you want instead.
+When making your own script, you'll want to substitute the names and UUIDs of the character, flag, and items you want instead.

-**All items added will need to be in the camp clothes slot!**
+**All items added will need to be in the camp clothes slots!**

 Characters are placed into camp clothes automatically in the epilogue, so if you give them armour, you won't be able to see it.